Soon after Jesus’s crucifixion, were traditional witnesses testifying that Jesus appeared to them alive from the dead?

 So what?
 Perhaps…

-- Cleopas and co were lying.
+- Cleopas and his companion were lying.
+[Forthcoming]

-- Cleopas and co hallucinated.
+- Cleopas and his companion hallucinated.
+[Forthcoming]

 Or in general…